-Planned Parenthood Out Of Title X Over Trump Rule
+Planned Parenthood Withdraws From Title X Program Over Trump Abortion Rule

 Officials say that means patients are likely to see longer wait times or increased costs for reproductive health services.

-Planned Parenthood and other medical groups say the rule is unethical and interferes with the doctor-patient relationship; abortion-rights opponents, meanwhile, have long argued for a complete separation between federal dollars and any organization involved in providing or facilitating abortions.
+Planned Parenthood and other medical groups say the rule is unethical and interferes with the doctor-patient relationship.
+Abortion-rights opponents, meanwhile, have long argued for a complete separation between federal dollars and any organization involved in providing or facilitating abortions.

 The announcement follows a letter submitted by Planned Parenthood last week to the U.S. Court of Appeals for the 9th Circuit.
 An attorney for Planned Parenthood said the organization had hoped to remain in the program but stop using Title X funds while the matter is being litigated.
 But, the letter says, recent guidance from HHS informed grantees that they would have to leave the program if they could not show "good-faith efforts" to comply.
 The letter expresses "deep regret" but says Planned Parenthood clinics "now have no option but to withdraw from the Title X program."

-HHS officials said in a statement last week that by not complying, Planned Parenthood "is actually choosing to place a higher priority on the ability to refer for abortion instead of continuing to receive federal funds to provide a broad range of acceptable and effective family planning methods and services to clients in need of these services."
+In a statement to NPR Monday, HHS officials said, "Every grantee had the choice to accept the grant and comply with the program's regulations or not accept the grant if they did not want to comply.
+Some grantees are now blaming the government for their own actions – having chosen to accept the grant while failing to comply with the regulations that accompany it – and they are abandoning their obligations to serve their patients under the program."

 Planned Parenthood's withdrawal from the $286 million federal program represents a significant shift in the way the family planning program operates.
-Planned Parenthood has been involved in the program since its inception, and officials say they serve about 40% of the nation's 4 million Title X recipients, who receive services such as contraception and STD screenings.
+The organization has been involved in the program since its inception, and officials say it serves about 40% of the nation's 4 million Title X recipients, who receive services such as contraception and STD screenings.

+Planned Parenthood officials declined to say how much money flows to the organization's clinics nationwide through Title X.

 Doreen Denny, senior director of government relations for Concerned Women for America, which opposes abortion rights, called the news "a day of reckoning and decision" for Planned Parenthood.